 The annual fee is lumped into your monthly payment and is paid for the life of the loan.

 USDA mortgages have the lowest funding fee of all government-issued loan products.
-The guarantee fee for USDA loans is 1 percent of the total financed amount – meaning the total balance of the loan, not the sales price of the property.
+The guarantee fee for USDA loans is 1% of the total financed amount – meaning the total balance of the loan, not the sales price of the property.

 Take a look at how the USDA funding fee compares to a $250,000 mortgage:

-In addition to the USDA origination fee, you will also have an annual fee of 0.35 percent of the loan’s balance.
+In addition to the USDA origination fee, you will also have an annual fee of 0.35% of the loan’s balance.
 The annual fee is calculated annually, but paid monthly as part of your monthly mortgage payment.
+The annual fee is paid for the life of the loan, unlike private mortgage insurance (PMI) on conventional loans, which can be canceled once sufficient equity is built.

 USDA loan annual fees are recalculated at the anniversary of the loan's closing date every year, then spread evenly out in 12 equal payments.